aditya-ashok/flickrsearch/README.md

-Flickr-Search
+# Flickr-Search

-This is the basic example for the Flickr image search module.
-Its will search any keyword based on your keyword and it will display the images with the endless scrolling.
+Sample code to do a flickr search and display in UICollection view.
+It asks for a key and it displays the result with endless scrolling.

-Inside this project UISearchBar using for type keywords and UICollectionView for display search results.
-It will call request async and display new images based on page count in backgroud simuntaniously.
+Inside this project UISearchBar using for type keywords and UICollectionView for display search results in 3 columns.
+On reaching the end of the scroll, it asks for new images and then displays.

-Getting Started
+# Getting Started
 Clone the repo and run Flickr-Search.xcodeproj
 No pod install or carthage update needed directly use this projects Create a Flickr API key and replace in line number 15 flickrKey with your own key in Router.swift